CO2 Laser Resurfacing

 Fill out the form below to schedule a free consultation or ask any questions you may have.

-Following surgery, you will wake up and likely find that bandages are covering your skin.
+After skin resurfacing Bellevue, you will wake up and likely find that bandages are covering your skin.
 Once home, you will need to refrain from driving, watching TV, or reading for about two to four days.
 This is because these activities can put undue stress on the skin around your eyes.
+Following these instructions helps reduce side effects, overall risk, and promotes collagen production.

 Staff very pleasant, professional and nice.
 This was my first time visiting a cosmetic provider and they made me feel very comfortable.Deidra